Lisbon in one day

 To continue your Lisbon in one day tour, head up to São Jorge Castle with the two elevators that help you uphill.
 Back in time, his monument was to defend and protect the city.
 It is a very well preserved castle as it was recovered in the late 20th century, so you can actually see how the walls were built.
 It is an extremely fun place for kids (and grown-ups) as you get to discover the old castle and let imagination take over!
 The São Jorge Castle stands on the highest hill of Lisbon, so it offers the greatest view ever over the city!

-After visiting the castle and maybe having lunch in the restaurants around, you can join us in our Alfama tour at 11am or at 4 pm to discover one of the most interesting neighborhoods in the city.
+After visiting the castle and maybe having lunch in the restaurants around, you can join us in our Alfama tour at 3 pm to discover one of the most interesting neighborhoods in the city.
 The tour starts right in front of the Castle’s entrance.

 Get lost in the narrow streets of Alfama